-Registered voting class A shareholders ("Voting Class A shareholders") and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote, all in real time, provided they are connected to the internet and comply with all of the requirements set out in the Management Proxy Circular.
+Registered voting class A shareholders ("Voting Class A shareholders") and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote.
 Non-registered Voting Class A shareholders who have not duly appointed themselves as a proxyholder will be able to attend the Meeting as guests but will not be able to ask questions or vote at the Meeting.
 Non-Voting Class B shareholders can attend the Meeting as a guest but will not be able to ask questions or vote at the Meeting.

 A Voting Class A shareholder who wishes to appoint a person other than the management nominees identified on the form of proxy or voting instruction form (including a non-registered voting shareholder who wishes to appoint themselves to attend) must carefully follow the instructions in the Management Proxy Circular and on their form of proxy or voting instruction form.
-These instructions include the additional step of registering such proxyholder with our transfer agent, Computershare Investor Services Inc., after submitting their form of proxy or voting instruction form.
-Failure to register the proxyholder with our transfer agent will result in the proxyholder not receiving a control number to vote in the Meeting and only being able to attend as a guest.